utec-cs2901-2019-2/easy-exam-grupo-uno/User-Guide/USER_GUIDE.md

 ## **Survey and Interviews**

    There is two kind of surveys.
 The first survey was developed to students and the second survey was developed to professors.
-We gathered 22 surveys from student and 9 surveys from professors.
+We gathered 22 surveys from students and 9 surveys from professors.
 Besides we made 2 interviews at UTEC.
    The results of the data gathering

    **Questions**: